 - In November 2016, I organized an event for artists to come see JWST, and be inspired to create... right in front of it!
 It was such a cool experience, and we had such talented artists.
-Here's a NASA Tumblr post summarizing the event, as well as a Storify.
+Here's a NASA Tumblr post summarizing the event, as well as a Wakelet (formerly a Storify - also, it's in reverse order).
 More photos from the event, and of the art are on Flickr.

-The art created by the artists that visited us is on display at the NASA Goddard Visitor Center March 3 through at least May 2017.
-This exhibit has been a lot of work, but it's been so worth it - the art is so amazing!
+The art created by the artists that visited us was on display at the NASA Goddard Visitor Center Spring/Summer of 2017.
+This exhibit was a lot of work, but was so worth it - the art is so amazing!
 We have a web gallery of it online here: https://jwst.nasa.gov/jwstArt/

 Outdoor Painting Magazine did a feature on the event and one of the artists.
 Tattoodo also did an interview with me and one of the artists.
 One of our artists did an interview with Lateral Magazine.
 And one did an interview with 3Dprint.com.

 I (and several artists) were interviewed by CBS Baltimore: http://baltimore.cbslocal.com/2017/03/04/science-art-unite-for-exhibit-inspired-by-nasa-telescope/